Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Alien Beings existed before Earth became part of the Universe.
-Alien simply means: Foreign, non-native, external, distant, remote.
+Alien means foreign, non-native, external, distant, remote.
 Who were they?

 (Origin of the Universe, chapter 7.4)

 We’re investigating the cause of this chaos in Genesis 1.1 and who was present at the time.
-Were there non-earthly, alien beings, already in existence when Earth was founded?
+Were there non-earthly, alien beings, already in existence before the existence of Earth?
 God’s challenging question to Job gives us a clue:

 4 Where were you when I laid the foundations of the earth? declare, if you have understanding.

-5 Who hash laid the measures thereof, if you know? or who has stretched the line upon it?
+5 Who has laid the measures thereof, if you know? or who has stretched the line upon it?

 6 Whereupon are the foundations thereof fastened? or who laid the corner stone thereof;